 Quick tip: don’t illustrate too many categories on one pie chart.
 Recommended number is up to 6, max 8 categories.
 If you have more, consider using bar char instead.

-3. Bar charts for presenting and comparing data
+3. Bar charts graphical upgrade for presenting and comparing product categories

 If you add to the standard bar chart a bit of design touch and flat icons, you can quickly improve its attractiveness, while still using data editable MS Office charts.